Money 101 > Saving Money > 3 Financial New Year’s Resolutions You Can Start Now

 1. Paying off Holiday Debt

-In your quest to get all your friends and family the best gift possible, you might feel like you need to go into debt to keep up with your holiday shopping.
-You can then just keep up with your minimum payments until it’s paid off.
+In your quest to get all your friends and family the best gifts possible, you might have felt like you needed to go into debt to keep up with your holiday shopping.
+And now you can just keep up with your minimum payments until it’s paid off.
 No harm, nor foul, right?

 The truth is, relying on making only the minimum payment means you’re carrying over a balance, which is an expensive habit to have.
 Generally, every time you carry over a balance, you accrue more interest and/or other fees.